Jeevan-0198/STUDENT-ENGAGEMENT-USING-EXCEL-AND-STATISTICS/README.md

 Before proceeding with hypothesis testing, I analyzed the dataset’s distribution by calculating skewness and kurtosis:
 - **Skewness** helps determine the asymmetry of the distribution.
 - **Kurtosis** measures the tailedness of the distribution, indicating the presence of extreme values.
+For **paid plan** students:
+- The mean increased significantly between Q4 2021 and Q4 2022.
+- The median also increased, suggesting a consistent rise in engagement.
+- Skewness was positive and increased significantly, indicating a right-skewed distribution.
+When skewness is high, the median often provides a more reliable central tendency measure than the mean.
+- Kurtosis was greater than 3 (approximately 58), classifying the distribution as leptokurtic, meaning there is a higher likelihood of extreme values.